dan-barbulescu/redirect/README.md

 Getting started
 ---------------

-1. Get dependencies:
+1. Get dependencies

     In  _./node_:
     > npm install

-2. Make a copy of ./node/server.config and edit it:
+2. Make a copy of ./node/server.config and edit it

     __port__ = port on which the server will be listening